Secure Your Australia PR as an ICT Trainer

 Occupations in Unit Group 2232

-Unit Group 2232 in the ACS ANZSCO Code (Australian and New Zealand Standard Classification of Occupations) system encompasses the occupation group known as "ICT Trainers."
-Professionals in this unit group are responsible for designing, developing, and maintaining information technology systems and software.
-They also provide technical support to users, ensuring smooth operation and efficient utilisation of ICT resources.
+Unit Group 2232 in the ACS ANZSCO Code (Australian and New Zealand Standard Classification of Occupations) covers “ICT Trainers.”
+They teach individuals and groups to use ICT systems and software.

 English Requirement